U.S. Marine convicted of urinating on corpses of Taliban insurgents

 The video was one of a series of offensive incidents involving U.S. service members that roused Afghan ire and led to heightened tensions between Washington and Kabul earlier this year.

-Afghan President Hamid Karzai condemned the actions in the video as "inhuman" and Defense Secretary Leon Panetta telephoned him to denounce the incident as "deplorable" and promise an investigation.
+Afghan President Hamid Karzai condemned the actions in the video as "inhuman" and Defence Secretary Leon Panetta telephoned him to denounce the incident as "deplorable" and promise an investigation.

 Chamblin was charged with failing to properly supervise junior Marines, failing to require junior Marines to wear protective equipment, failing to report the misconduct of junior Marines, failing to report the negligent discharge of a grenade launcher, and failing to stop the indiscriminate firing of weapons, the Marine Corps said in a statement.